UHD Backup Software Review: Choose the Best Tool for 4K Blu-ray Backup

 open the profile switcher, click Filter, and you'll see all the available output options.

-On the main screen, you can further customize your project: choose specific titles, add or remove audio tracks and subtitles, or use the Video Edit and Trim tools to crop, cut, adjust resolution, and make other edits.
+You can further modify your project on the main screen by selecting particular titles, adding or removing audio tracks and subtitles, or using the Video Edit and Trim tools to crop, cut, change resolution, and make other changes.
 The Advanced Settings panel also lets you fine-tune the aspect ratio and more.

 Step 3: Choose Save Path and Click Start to Rip Your UHD Blu-ray